ExpediaGroup/graphql-component/README.md

   - `useMocks` - enable mocks.
   - `preserveMockResolvers` - preserve type resolvers in mock mode.
   - `mocks` - an optional object containing mock types.
-  - `dataSource` - a data source instance to make available on `context.dataSources` .
+  - `dataSources` - an array of data sources instances to make available on `context.dataSources` .
   - `dataSourceOverrides` - overrides for data sources in the component tree.

 A new GraphQLComponent instance has the following API: